Summarizing Bayesian Nonparametric Mixture Posterior -- Sliced Optimal Transport Metrics for Gaussian Mixtures: Empirical Analysis

 \section{Empirical Analysis}

-We assess clustering and density estimation under two alternative summarization approaches: summarizing random partitions versus the proposed novel method of summarizing random mixing measures.
-For the first approach, we utilize the SALSO package~\citep{dahl2022search} with its greedy search algorithm to obtain point estimates of the random partition using Binder loss, VI loss, and omARI loss.
+We assess clustering and density estimation under two alternative approaches {to summarize the posterior Monte Carlo samples}: summarizing random partitions versus the proposed novel method of summarizing random mixing measures.
+For the first approach, we utilize the SALSO package~\citep{dahl2022search} with its greedy search algorithm to obtain point estimates of the random partition using Binder, VI , and omARI. {Below we will refer to these summaries as the ``alternative approaches"}.
 For the proposed new methods, we employ vectorized SW, Mix-SW, and SMix-W (all are approximated with $L=100$ projections) to obtain point estimates of the random mixing measures.
-For evaluation, we use Binder loss, VI loss, and omARI loss to assess clustering performance, while we employ approximated Total Variation (TV) and approximated SW (with $L=1000$ projections) computed on a grid over the data space to evaluate the density estimates.
+For evaluation, we use Binder loss, VI loss, and omARI loss to assess clustering performance, while we employ approximated Total Variation (TV) and approximated SW (with $L=1000$ projections) computed on a grid over the data space to evaluate the density estimates. {Note that this setup favor approaches that use the same loss to summarize posterior Monte Carlo samples}.

-\paragraph{Model and data.} The proposed approach remains valid for any BNP mixture models with arbitrary prior structures and sampling models.
-For easier exposition and to facilitate the comparison we work with the conjugate truncated Dirichlet Process Gaussian mixture models~\citep{ishwaran2001gibbs}.
-We assume
+The proposed approach remains valid for any BNP mixture models with arbitrary prior and sampling models.
+For easier exposition and to facilitate the comparison we work with the conjugate truncated Dirichlet process mixture of Gaussians models~\citep{ishwaran2001gibbs}: